How to buy and sell a house at the same time

 “[Buy before you sell] made the process of buying a new house stress-free,” says Chris, a Homeward customer.
 “We were able to make a cash offer, which was very important in this seller’s market.
 This allowed us to take our time getting our home ready to sell and put it on the market at a convenient time for us.”
 Jennifer, another Homeward customer, points out a few other advantages: “Because we used Homeward, we were able to spare our children the many disruptions inherent in listing our house while still living there.
 And we were able to complete renovations and get top dollar for our old house.”

 You will pay a convenience fee for the ability to become a cash buyer and buy before you sell.
-You’ll also pay rent to cover the carrying costs between the time Homeward buys the home and you buy it back.
+You’ll also pay carrying costs between the time Homeward buys the home and you buy it back.
 But according to a recent article on Realtor.com, “The cost of obtaining a cash-backed offer or cash offers is not much higher than the 3.7% to 4.4% average percent above the list price that buyers have already been offering to sweeten their offer.”